 While you’re busy going about your day, your circadian rhythm is quietly humming along, telling your brain when it’s time to be alert, and when sleepiness should start kicking in.
 Everyone’s rhythm is different.
 If you’re a night person, you may feel more tired at different times compared to a morning person.
-Most commonly though, the big energy dive occurs in the early hours of the morning while we’re typically already asleep, as well as around 1:00 p.m. and 3:00 p.m., often right after lunch.
+Why am I so tired uniquely varies from person to person.
+Most commonly though the big energy dive occurs in the early hours of the morning while we’re typically already asleep, as well as around 1:00 p.m. and 3:00 p.m., often right after lunch.
 You can thank your natural circadian rhythm and melatonin secretion for this!
 But how does melatonin actually play into your circadian rhythm and your sleep/wake schedule?
 Let’s find out.

 You and Your Hypothalamus

 The hypothalamus is a part of the brain responsible for a lot of things.
 It controls many of the body’s regulations and controls, including body temperature, emotional responses, sexual behavior, and the release of 8 major hormones by the pituitary gland.
 One of these major hormones is melatonin, also known as the sleep hormone.
-Many think of melatonin as the magic ingredient to getting better sleep.
-But the process of how your body releases the hormone is finely tuned and can be easily disrupted, confusing your natural circadian rhythm.
+Many think of taking melatonin as the magic ingredient to getting better sleep.
+But the process of how your body releases the hormone is finely tuned and can be easily disrupted by sleep supplements, confusing your natural circadian rhythm.

 When you think of melatonin, think of the rising and setting of the sun.
 As we get exposed to more sun throughout the day, your body’s melatonin secretion drops off.
 And as it gets darker at night, that secretion increases again.
-Melatonin helps maintain the body’s circadian rhythm, that internal clock we all have running 24 hours per day.
+Melatonin helps maintain the body’s normal sleep cycle known as circadian rhythm, that internal clock we all have running 24 hours per day.
 We can attribute our sleep/wake cycle to this process.

 Disrupting the Cycle